mzgh13/builder-os-ideation/research/RecruitingAgency/Recruiting_Agency_Workflow_Deepdive.md

 ## **IV.
 Quantifying the Pain & Perceiving the Value**

 The operational inefficiencies detailed in the previous sections are not mere inconveniences; they translate into significant, quantifiable business impacts for boutique and tech-focused recruiting agencies.
-Understanding these impacts is crucial for articulating the potential value of a solution like CompanyOS.
+Understanding these impacts is crucial for articulating the potential value of a solution like <SaaS-OS>.

 ### **A. Tangible Business Impact of Current Inefficiencies**